jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Dragos-Year-In-Review-Report-2023.md

 authentication.
 In 2023, increased ransomware impacts on OT environments highlight the necessity of this old but still useful guidance.
 Read more on Ransomware on page 21.

-👉 Restricting and monitoring outbound communication is also important in addition to segmentation.
+HAND-POINT-RIGHT Restricting and monitoring outbound communication is also important in addition to segmentation.
 This includes evaluating default routes, gateways, and firewall rules to external networks and proxy configurations.
 In 2023, several adversaries, such as VOLTZITE, GANANITE, and ransomware groups, leveraged communication to external networks for command and control (C2) communication, allowing exfiltration of data and remote control of network assets.
 For more on this see the OT Cyber Threat Landscape section of this report on page 9.

-👉 If your organization already regularly assesses standard guidance, such as auditing segmentation rules and configuration, you still have work to do.
+HAND-POINT-RIGHT If your organization already regularly assesses standard guidance, such as auditing segmentation rules and configuration, you still have work to do.
 As defensible architecture continues to mature, adversary techniques shift with it.
 Learn which techniques our penetration testers leverage in OT assessments in the Frontline Perspective section on page